Chart Color Schemes

 Boonah is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Boonah's dwelling structures, as per the latest Census, consisted of 96.2% houses and 3.8% other dwellings.
-Compared to Brisbane metro's 96.6% houses and 3.4% other dwellings, Boonah had a slightly higher proportion of houses.
-Home ownership in Boonah stood at 47.3%, with the rest being mortgaged (36.1%) or rented (16.7%).
-The median monthly mortgage repayment was $1,517, aligning with Brisbane metro's average.
-The median weekly rent was $295, compared to Brisbane metro's $300.
-Nationally, Boonah's mortgage repayments were lower at $1,517 versus Australia's average of $1,863, and rents were also lower at $295 against the national figure of $375.
+Boonah's dwelling structures, as per the latest Census, consisted of 96.2% houses and 3.8% other dwellings such as semi-detached homes, apartments, and others.
+This is compared to Brisbane metropolitan area's 96.6% houses and 3.4% other dwellings.
+Home ownership in Boonah stood at 47.3%, with mortgaged dwellings at 36.1% and rented ones at 16.7%.
+The median monthly mortgage repayment was $1,517, matching Brisbane metro's average, while the median weekly rent was $295 compared to Brisbane metro's $300.
+Nationally, Boonah's mortgage repayments were lower than Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing